 Patrick Sopko returns at one of the defensive tackle positions, but the rest of the defensive line is new.
 Hans Gabriel, David O'Donnell, and first-year Nick Wilcox will all start.
 James McCarthy, Justin Masella, John Leuschner, and Michael Staiger give the Mules depth.

 With the graduation of All-NESCAC kicker John Baron, the kicking and punting job goes to first-year Moises Celaya.
-Sophomore Walter Thilley will handle the kickoffs, while Hassan will return punts and kicks
+Sophomore Walter Thilly will handle the kickoffs, while Hassan will return punts and kicks